celestarminefun/celestar-mod-menu/README.md

 > Wrong: `Snow%20YN-BHso_EjS.png > data:image/png;base64,iVBORw0KGgoAAA...`

 #### Getting Filename
 The filename on the left must match exactly with the game asset's filename.
-They can be found using Developer Tools under the Sources tab.
+They can be found using Developer Tools (`F12` on Windows/Linux, `⌘ + Option + I` for MacOS) under the Sources tab.

 For example, in `Apple Bark-CHsD56wi.js`
 ```js